fengyun21/canvas-instagram-filters/README.md

 </div>

-Implementing blend modes such as `screen`, `multiply` and `color-burn` are totally achievable; it just takes a little more work.
+Implementing blend modes such as `screen`, `multiply` and `color-burn` is a realistic goal; it just takes a little more work.
 The result is fantastic, beautiful photography within 2D context canvas.

 [View the end result for yourself.](demo.html)